bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 ### 6. Handling Errors Without Breaking the Layout

-When the API failed or when the user didn’t have enough cookies, my messages were breaking the layout.
+When the API failed, my messages were breaking the layout.

 I fixed this by:
 - Creating a dedicated `<p id="message">` area in the UI